-As extreme inflation cripples marginal businesses, including suppliers, wholesalers, and retailers, payments will cease.
+As extreme inflation cripples marginal businesses, including suppliers, wholesalers, and retailers, payments will be delayed and then cease.
 As inflation persists, more businesses will fail, and food will become a scarce commodity.

 - Keep a balanced stockpile of nutritious, mineral, and energy-rich foodstuffs.
 You’ll need to ensure that your food contains enough protein, vitamins, fats, minerals, and carbohydrates to keep your immune system strong and your energy levels up.

 - Many preppers make the mistake of stocking up on high-calorie foods and neglecting those with crucial vitamin and mineral content.
 Your body cannot afford to suffer a deficiency, so ensure that your stockpile contains enough iron, magnesium, calcium, and vitamins.

 - Carbohydrates are essential to survival because they contain valuable energy needed to keep you physically resilient.
 Rice, flour, grains, pasta, and nuts have long shelf-lives and are very versatile.

 - Salt is a wonder-ingredient for curing beef, preserving fish, and adding flavor to otherwise bland dishes.
 Plus, it never goes bad!